Mechanicville, New York: Geography

 Mechanicville is located at 42°54′14″N 73°41′26″W (42.903922, -73.690458).

 According to the United States Census Bureau, the city has a total area of 0.9 sqmi, of which 0.8 sqmi is land and 0.1 sqmi (8.79%) is water.
 The city of Mechanicville is on the west bank of the Hudson River at the influx of the Anthony Kill.
-US Route 4, and conjoined New York State Route 32 are north-south highways through Mechanicville.
+US Route 4, and conjoined New York State Route 32 are north–south highways through Mechanicville.
 New York State Route 67 intersects NY-32 and US-4 in the city.
 County Roads 75 and 1345 also lead into the city.

 Religion

 While Mechanicville has historically had many religious institutions, there are currently two active churches in the city, the Catholic parish of All Saints on the Hudson, and the Mechanicville United Methodist Church.

+Sports

+Mechanicville is home to the Saratoga Racers of the American Basketball Association, which play their home games at the North Main Street Gym.